Welcome to Volume 4 of Executed to Suppress His Message.

 9 — The Destiny of Christ’s Church

 It’s my hope that you have begun to see the marvelous truth of how God calls Christians to be eternally-living kings and priests, ruling over a heavenly Kingdom.
-Yet there’s a great deal more to Christ’s gospel we have not yet discussed.
+Yet there’s a great deal more to Christ’s message we have not yet discussed.
+So let’s continue.

 The apostle James wrote something you may have never heard or read: